Top Crypto Tax-Free Countries in 2023!

-Puerto Rico is a really popular tax-friendly destination for Americans as it is one of the easier places for them to move to escape taxation.
-The IRS comes knocking for their tax cut regardless of where Americans are located in the world.
-The United States is one of the few countries that tax both residents and citizens.
-This is in contrast to countries like the UK or Canada where you can be a Canadian or UK citizen, but a tax resident of another country and the taxman won't chase you down as you can renounce your home tax residency status while remaining a citizen.
+Puerto Rico is a very popular tax-friendly destination for Americans as it is one of the easier places for them to move to escape taxation.
+The United States is one of the few countries that tax both residents and citizens, which is in contrast to countries like the UK or Canada where you can be a Canadian or UK citizen, but a tax resident of another country and the taxman won't chase you down as you can renounce your home tax residency status while remaining a citizen.

-So, unless you are a serious crypto whale with bank accounts bursting at the seams, you might find it difficult to be able to find affordable housing there.
-Aside from housing, the cost of living is quite affordable with a single-person income of around $US 1,700 being enough to live comfortably.
+Unless you are a serious crypto whale with bank accounts bursting at the seams, you might find it difficult to be able to find affordable housing in the country.
+Aside from housing, the cost of living is quite affordable with a single-person income of around $US 1,800 being enough to live comfortably.

 The capital city of San Juan is home to around half a million people and the island nation is known for some of the most beautiful beaches and nature in the world.
 There is something here for everyone as long as you are happy with average internet speeds.

 The crime rates in Puerto Rico are also quite low, much lower than the crime rates in many major US cities, making it an even more attractive place to relocate.

 Dubai is one of the most popular mentions on the list as being a resident of the United Arab Emirates is about the closest anyone can become to being able to live tax-free without breaking laws.
 Residents are not obligated to pay capital gains taxes on crypto, property, or even worry about income tax.